 The following resources are designed to assist you in your career development.
-If you want to further discuss these, or any other questions you may have about how being an international student might influence your career decisions, make an appointment with the career development coordinator for disability, diversity, and veteran initiatives, Tatiana Leavitt.
+If you want to further discuss these, or any other questions you may have about how being an international student might influence your career decisions, schedule an appointment with the Center for Career Development.

 When applying for internships or employment, there are a number of questions to ask during your search: